Saqlain-qark/Java-Practice/README.md

-# Java-Projects
+# Java-Practice
-For learning projects
+For practicing java